sweetpastel/.github/profile/README.md

-A color palette inspired by pastel foods
+A smooth pinkish color scheme inspired by pastel foods.